All About Virtual Power Plants (VPPs)

 Cons:

-• Virtual power plant programs offering above-average solar feed-in tariffs only marginally improve battery economics.
-One reason why is that homes with batteries export less energy than homes without them.
+- Virtual power plant programs offering above-average solar feed-in tariffs only marginally improve battery economics.
+One reason why is solar homes with batteries export less energy than solar homes without them.

-• You’re giving up control of your battery to someone else.
-Most people buy batteries to regain control of their energy usage, not let someone else meddle with it :).
+- With most VPPs you’re giving up control of your battery to someone else.
+People usually buy batteries to regain control of their energy usage, not let someone else meddle with it :).

 Should You Join A VPP?